kikito/modis.lua/README.md

 Installation
 ============

-Just copy mondis.lua in your environment.
+Just copy modis.lua in your environment.

 Dependencies
 ============